CameronCombs578/Knowledge-Base-Combs/content/antarctica-habitats-animals/antarctica-birds.md

 ---
 date: 2025-10-1
 ---
+Click [[antarctica-habitats-animals/index|here]] to return to the index file for this category.
 # Introduction

 >_"Birds are indicators of the environment.
 If they are in trouble, we know we’ll soon be in trouble."_